 You can use white or yellow onion.

 We recommend fresh ginger.
 You can use it with or without the peel.
-We like grating the ginger into a paste that gets well distributed in the curry, but you can also slice it thinly.
+Grate the ginger into a paste that gets well distributed in the curry, or slice it thinly.

 Spices